jereinhardt/feste/README.md

   end

   def resubscribe(event)
-    # This method is called whenever a user subscribes to a mailing list they were previously unsubscribed to/
+    # This method is called whenever a user subscribes to a mailing list they were previously unsubscribed to.
   end
 end
 ```